How Should Construction Workers in New Jersey Handle Accidents?

 New Jersey Construction Accident Lawyers at the Law Offices of Harold J. Gerr Help Construction Accident Victims

-at the New Jersey construction accident lawyer when you or someone you love has been hurt or killed on a construction site.
+Speak to a New Jersey construction accident lawyer at the Law Offices of Harold J. Gerr when you or someone you love has been hurt or killed on a construction site.
 You want someone who understands that your case is unique and takes the time to learn exactly what happened to you, as well as what you need to move forward with your life.
-Call us today at Law Offices of Harold J. Gerr or 732-249-4600 for a free consultation. contact us online
+Call us today at 732-249-4600 or contact us online for a free consultation.

 Located in Highland Park, New Jersey, we serve construction accident victims in New Brunswick, Somerset, Piscataway, Edison, South River, Sayreville, Metuchen, East Brunswick, South Plainfield, Fords, Middlesex, Old Bridge, Iselin, Bound Brook, Perth Amboy, and Colonia.